ECTS Mike Horton Award

 Submission Procedure

-The Call for Nominations for the 2024 Mike Horton Award are now open till 8th December 2023.
+The Call for Nominations for the 2025 Mike Horton Award will open in October 2024

 Nominees must be nominated and seconded by ECTS members.